Connect to

-Connecting to a Linux-based Compute Engine instance is
+on Google’s infrastructure.
+Connecting to a Linux-based Compute Engine instance

 Process: